-What is an Education, Health and Care (EHC) Needs Assessment?
+What is an Education, Health & Care Plan (EHCP)?

 The majority of children and young people with special education needs (SEN) or disabilities will have the support they need within local mainstream early years settings, schools or colleges.
 This is called SEN Support.